kexiZeroing/kexiZeroing.github.io/src/blog/react-18-suspense-transition.md

 If we didn't use `useDeferredValue`, the expensive computation ("List" component here) would run on every keystroke, which could lead to performance issues.
 By deferring the update of the text value, we ensure that the expensive computation only runs when the text value has stabilized.

 ## New Suspense Features
 Suspense allows you to render a fallback component while a component is waiting for some asynchronous operations.
+With React 18, Suspense can be used on the server.

 Suspense is used on the client in React 16, but it would throw an error when used in SSR.
 Suspense and code-splitting using `React.lazy` were not compatible with SSR, until React 18.